zjhthu/OANet/README.md

 ### Train with your own local feature or data

-The provided model are trained using SIFT.
-You had better retrain the model if you want to use with your own local feature, such as ContextDesc, SuperPoint and etc. You can follow the provide example scirpt in `./dump_match` to generate dataset for your own local feature or data.
+The provided models are trained using SIFT.
+You had better retrain the model if you want to use with your own local feature, such as ContextDesc, SuperPoint and etc.

+You can follow the provide example scirpt in `./dump_match` to generate dataset for your own local feature or data.

 ## News